-The problem is, it’s not just you who’s in love with your bike – cycles are one of the most stolen of all personal possessions in the UK and make a very tempting target for thieves.
+The problem is, it’s not just you who’s in love with your bike – they are very tempting target for thieves.
 And aside from all the inconvenience that finding your bike has gone walkabout entails (surely that should be cycleabout?), bicycles aren’t cheap either.

 Use a bike lock